acgeospatial/awesome-earthobservation-code/README.md

 - [earth-observation](https://github.com/topics/earth-observation)

 ## `Python` processing of imagery non deep learning
+This section is probably in need of sorting and ordering
 - [StarFM for Python](https://github.com/nmileva/starfm4py) - The STARFM fusion model for `Python` (image fusion)
 - [Python from space](https://github.com/kscottz/PythonFromSpace) - `Python` Examples for Remote Sensing
 - [count blue pixels](https://github.com/craic/count_shelters) - This project is an experiment in using simple image processing techniques on satellite images downloaded from Google Maps in order to quantify the relative density of temporary shelters in adjacent qudarants. `Python` `Ruby`